nassosstylianou/nicar2019_qgis2/README.md

 ![Filtering by name](screenshots/qgis2_scrn5_filter_by_name.png)

-So what this does, as you can see above, is that it populates the space where we are meant to write our query with the text `"``NAME``"`.
+So what this does, as you can see above, is that it populates the space where we are meant to write our query with the text `"NAME"`.
 Now if we click on the `All` button just below the `Values` block, it will populate the `Values` section with the name of each of the counties that are included in our shapefile.

 As the text in the block below the title `Provider specific filter expression` is essentially a space for `SQL` statements, we need to have an operator after our `"NAME"`.
 So after name, we should click on the `=` operator.